A positivity preserving and entropy stable nodal discontinuous Galerkin scheme for ideal MHD: Numerical methods

 The RHS term here contains only boundary terms and is in the same form of the derivative term in \cite[Eqn.
 (63)]{10.1007/s00211-019-01042-w}.
 Therefore, the Euler forward step will produce a positive updated cell average, according to the rigorous analysis by Wu and Shu \cite{10.1007/s00211-019-01042-w}, if the second term to the left of the equality vanish.
 In fact,

 is exactly the divergence value at the \((\alpha,\beta)\)-node of cell \(I_{ij}\), hence this term indeed vanishes if the last step has an LDF magnetic field.
-When time discretization schemes that can be rewritten as convex combination of Euler forward steps are used, and the LDF projection is applied both to the initial condition and immediately after each stage is formed, such condition holds so that the updated cell averages are admissible, because both the OEDG damping and PP limiter do not alter the divergence of the magnetic field.
+When time discretization schemes that can be rewritten as convex combination of Euler forward steps are used, and the LDF projection is applied both to the initial condition and immediately after each RK stage is formed, such condition holds so that the updated cell averages are admissible, because both the OEDG damping and PP limiter are convex limiters.

+We remark that although the original Wu--Shu framework of positivity-preserving MHD schemes are based on the modal DG or finite volume framework, its core is about proving the updated cell average is still admissible, which only relies on the cell average evolution equation.
+In our nodal DG setting, the cell average evolution equation \eqref{eq: 1D evolution of cell average} or \eqref{eq: 2D evolution of cell average} has the same form as that in \cite{10.1007/s00211-019-01042-w} which proves to provide a positive updated cell average.
+The proof of positivity for updated cell averages is based on the geometric quasilinearization framework of Wu and Shu \cite{10.1137/21M1458247}.